inderpreet/MSP430_linefollower/README.md

 Designed by Inderpreet Singh Of Guru Nanak Dev Univeristy, Amritsar

+## Instructions
+Download or clone this project and then rename to folder to line_follower.
+Then move it to the Documents->Energia Folder with the rest of the sketches.
+Restart Energia and open the project from the sketchbook menu.

+## License
 This software may be distributed and modified under the terms of the GNU General Public License version 2 (GPL2) as published by the Free Software Foundation and appearing in the file LICENSE.TXT included in the packaging of